ryanpfalz/gpt-rag-orchestrator/docs/AZDO-SETUP.md

 ### Updating agent configuration (if using a self-hosted agent)

 - If you are using a self-hosted agent, you will need to update the YAML configuration.
 The value [set in the `pool`](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/pool?view=azure-pipelines#examples-1) field in the `.azdo/pipelines/azure-dev.yml` file is the pool that the agent was created in.
 This can be found in the Agent pools settings in the Azure DevOps organization or project.

+## Next steps

+If you haven't deployed the [Frontend](https://github.com/Azure/gpt-rag-frontend) or [Ingestion](https://github.com/Azure/gpt-rag-ingestion) services, deploy these next.